puckfried/student-repo-checker/README.md

 # Student Github Repo Checker

 ### About
-This little hacky bash checks a classroom exercise and clones those student repos, that have already pushed changes.
+This little hacky bash script checks a gh classroom exercise and clones those student repos, that have already pushed changes.
 So you get a collection of the repos you wanne check.
 In addition it returns a list of your students who:
 a) did not started with the exercise (the repo was not build yet)
 b) did not push their changes
 c). pushed the changes